oracle-livelabs/database/patch-me-if-you-can/06-simple-patching-existing-home/simple-patching-existing-home.md

 3. It takes just a few minutes to patch the database.
 Leave AutoUpgrade running.

-    * Optionally, switch to the *blue* 🟦 terminal and examine the log files.
+    * You can press ENTER and can use the `status -job 101 -a 10` command.
-    * Or, you can use the `status -job 101 -a 10` command.
+    * Explore the options in AutoUpgrade using the `help` command.

 4. When patching completes, AutoUpgrade exists.